Chenmingyu416/react-task-tracker/README.md

 # React-task-tracker
-This is task tracker app usring ReactJS and json server.
-We can also doing the request such as POST, PUT, GET, DELETE request, and the changes will be automatically saved in db.json.
-It just like as you were working on a real backend.
+This is task tracker app using ReactJS and json server.

-In this app you can
+## Basic Function
 1. Add the task
 When you click the Add button, you can add the new task and enter the information.
 Then you could click Save button, and the task you created will be shown belowed.
 Click Close button, the filling page will be closed.